varshankumar/PickRecorder/README.md

 - Background task scheduling using PST timezone

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary and not licensed for distribution or modification.
+The source code is provided exclusively for evaluation purposes.
+Any use, reproduction, or distribution of this code without permission is prohibited.